Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

 #### Magic Cube

 	Magic Cube has a black texture.
-When it's activated, it will lit up with purple halo.
 You can activate the Magic Cube by lighting one or more Soul Fire in the 3x3 area below.
+When it's activated, it will lit up with a purple halo.

 	After obtaining a Magic Cube, you will reach the advancement:”Magic in Soul”.

-	In a activated Magic Cube, you can transfer one category of Raw Sweet Potato to another, or enchant it to Enchanted Sweet Potato.
+	In an activated Magic Cube, you can transfer one category of Raw Sweet Potato to another, or enchant it to Enchanted Sweet Potato.
 You will obtain one or more status effects after consuming an Enchanted Sweet Potato.

 	Magic Cube is a kind of cheap anti-explosion block.
 It has the same blast resistance as an Obsidian, but can be mined just by an Iron Pickaxe.